 Home Remedies for Eye Infection in Infants

-Below are some effective home remedies you can use to treat your baby’s eye infection:
+Here are some effective home remedies to treat your baby’s eye infection:

 - Add some salt to boiling water and allow it to cool down.
-Dip a cotton ball into this mixture and place it on your baby’s eyelid to give some relief.
+Dip a cotton ball into this mixture and place it on your baby’s eyelid for relief.

-- If the eye infection is due to a blocked tear duct, gently massage the area between the eyes and the nasal area to give your little one some relief from the pain.
+- If the eye infection is due to a blocked tear duct, gently massage the area between the eyes and the nasal area.

 - A bacterial eye infection can only be treated with ointments or antibiotic drops.
 However, you can clean the sticky yellow discharge around your infant’s eyes with saltwater eye drops.

-- Using a warm compress on your baby’s eyes is effective for bringing down irritation and swelling.
+- Using a warm compress on your baby’s eyes reduces irritation and swelling.

-- It is extremely important to wash and sanitize your hands before and after touching your infant’s infected eyes.
+It is extremely important to wash and sanitise your hands before and after touching your infant’s infected eyes.

-Of course, the above-mentioned home remedies are effective to provide relief, but it is always better to consult your baby’s doctor whenever such an eye infection develops.
-Also, during such times, remember to keep your infant away from other children to avoid the risk of transferring the infection.
+The above-mentioned home remedies are effective, but it’s always better to consult your paediatrician when an eye infection develops.
+During such times, keep your infant away from other children.